bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    -Adaptive: There are DIFFERENT layouts for the webpage when being viewed on different sized devices
+    -Responsive: ONE layout that is using fluid grids in order to grow and shrink to match any screen that views it

 2. Describe what it means to be mobile first vs desktop first.

+    -It is describing the order in which a website is built.
+If a website is build "mobile first" it is built from the smallest screen out.
+If a website is build "desktop first" then it is build from the largest screen in.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    -When using rem units setting font size to 62.5% makes 1rem = the standard font size 16px.

 4. How would you describe preprocessing to someone new to CSS?

+    -a personal 'college exam synthesizer' . . . it knows your specific not taking style and can develope a complete study/reference guide from your MANY pages of notes (LESS FILES) taken throughout the term (while building the webpage).

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    -Nesting is by FAR my favorite component of preprocessing -makes it ALOT easier to understand everything that is happening with an element at every stage of the websites use.
+    -Trouble:
+        -It is quite frustrating when you shut off the less-watch-compiler in order to push to git hub and forget to turn it back on when you get back to work.
+        -I have also had an issue getting my newly compiled CSS to show up after saving in VS code.
+I have found that I need to save in VS (you see the live server 'refresh') BUT THEN I need to manually click the refresh on the live server to see my updates EVERYTIME (or at least least do this before concluding that what I tried has not worked).

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.